Six Things You Probably Don’t Know About Lombok

 After you have shaken hands, raise your hand and touch your heart to show your sincerity.

-More than four years after a massive earthquake stuck north Lombok in 2018 and now that the Pandemic seems to have hit a turning point, Lombok is back!
+More than five years after a massive earthquake stuck north Lombok in 2018 and now that the Pandemic seems to have hit a turning point, Lombok is back!
 Bigger and better than ever!

 Discover our current promotions >